Logan023/hello-world/README.md

 new repository

 Hello, my name is logan.
-I am new to all programming and just trying to get a basic feel for it.
+I am new to all programming and trying to learn new languages to further my education.